Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Performance Assessment

 \subsection{Robustness Against Experimental Noise}

-Building on the mechanism described above, we next extend the analysis from a two-atom system to a four-atom system and validate the scheme under realistic conditions by examining the impact of key experimental imperfections, including spontaneous emission from the Rydberg state $|r\rangle$, laser phase error, Rabi amplitude noise, and laser detuning error.
-We point out that although our numerical calculations are restricted to the case of $\mathbb{N}=4$ due to the large Hilbert space, the proposed scheme is equally applicable to larger systems ($\mathbb{N}>4$).
+Building on the mechanism described above, we now extend the analysis from a two-atom system to a four-atom system and validate the scheme under realistic conditions by examining the impact of key experimental imperfections, {including static positional disorder of atoms during the driving cycles, spontaneous emission from the Rydberg state $|r\rangle$, blackbody-radiation-induced decay, scattering via the intermediate state, laser phase error, Rabi amplitude noise, laser detuning error, as well as Doppler-induced frequency shifts.} We point out that although our numerical calculations are restricted to the case of $\mathbb{N}=4$ due to the large Hilbert space, the proposed scheme is equally applicable to larger systems ($\mathbb{N}>4$).

-Firstly, to evaluate the performance of the protocol under more realistic conditions, we simulated the dynamics of systems by introducing a form of temporally quenched disorder.
-In a realistic physical system, the influence of the environment is unavoidable.
-Considering the spontaneous emission of Rydberg states, the effective Lindblad master equation is given by:

-where $\mathcal{D}[o]\rho=[o \rho o^{\dagger}-(o^{\dagger}o\rho+\rho o^{\dagger}o )/2]$ and $\gamma$ are the effective spontaneous emission rates.
-Based on the above scheme, we numerically simulated the fidelity $F(t) = \langle W_\mathbb{N} | \rho(t) | W_\mathbb{N} \rangle$ of the evolution using the master equation, as shown in Fig.~\hyperref[fig4]{4(a)}.
-This is particularly relevant for atomic ensembles, where $U_{rr}$ can vary due to thermal motion or shot-to-shot positional variations.
-In our simulation, $U_{rr}$ was randomly resampled in each driving cycle from a uniform distribution between $0$ and $2\pi\times 200$ MHz.
-Interestingly, despite this strong cycle-to-cycle disorder, the final fidelity of the state $|W_\mathbb{N}\rangle$ consistently exceeds $99.1\%$.
-Even considering the kHz-scale spontaneous decay rate of Rydberg states at room temperature (300 K), the fidelity remains remarkably high.
-The key insight is that, with cycle-to-cycle fluctuations, the system rarely falls exactly at $U_{rr}/\Omega \approx 1.25$.
-Thus, the impact of the resonant leakage channel is strongly suppressed.
-This demonstrates that the protocol is not only robust against static parameter offsets but also highly resilient to dynamic noise.